Skip to Main Content

 Photocopies of reminiscent articles published in the Northfield Independent, August 16 and 23, 1951.
 Taylor describes, among other things, the 1876 Northfield bank robbery.

-MNHS call number: See the finding aid in the library (P939).
+MNHS call number: See the finding aid in the library or use the scanned PDF (P939).

 A Chronology of Selected Newspaper Accounts Relating to the Attempted Bank Robbery at Northfield, Minnesota, September 1876, index cards compiled by Terry Nordenstrom.